 My mother and her lover jumped apart and grabbed their clothes.
-My mom ran towards me, grabbed my hand, and took me into the bedroom to talk.
+My mom ran toward me, grabbed my hand and took me into the bedroom to talk.
 While she was flustered, she was able to succinctly explain what I’d just witnessed, without sugarcoating anything.

 Processing and accepting that a parent is romantically involved with someone who isn’t the other parent can be difficult enough for a child, especially if the child experienced living with both parents and witnessed their affection at some earlier point.
 Introducing a new partner requires an approach that best suits the needs and maturity of the child, as well as the comfort level of the parent and partner.
 If the child has had little to no exposure to same-sex couples or people who identify as LGBTQ, it might be a bit trickier to explain what’s still often regarded as an “alternative lifestyle.”

 In the 1980s, there weren’t as many images of same-sex couples on TV and in the movies as there are today.
 There was little education about same-sex couples in schools or even during after-school specials.
 Times have changed though, and we see more broad representations of families and sexual situations.
 We’re also experiencing the expansion of marriage equality rights across the nation.
 The progress that’s been made in 16 states (plus the District of Columbia) may inspire and encourage more single, queer parents to be more open about their sexuality and possibly pursue intimate partners of the same sex.